These Chocolate Chunk Bars are crispy on the outside, chocolaty and gooey in the middle, and just perfect all around.

 And with these bars, you can actually have some more without feeling too awful about it (don't overdo it, though-- it is dessert, after all).
 But isn't chocolate supposed to be good for you?
 And nuts?
 Everything in moderation, right?

 I am off to enjoy my long weekend now, with a Chocolate Chunk Bar on the side.
 Happy Fourth of July, all!

 Whole Wheat Vegan Chocolate Chunk Bars

 - 2 cups whole wheat pastry flour

-- 2 flax eggs (2 tbsp flaxmeal mixed with 6 tbsp water)
+- 2 flax eggs (2 tablespoon flaxmeal mixed with 6 tablespoon water)

 - 2 cups semisweet chocolate chips